Friendly

 Family-owned Sequim dealer specializing in park models, manufactured homes, and tiny homes under 1,000 sq ft.
 Carries Champion, Fleetwood, and Palm Harbor units.
 Full-service from financing to installation.

-Park models Manufactured homes L&I approved Financing assistance
+THOW Park models Manufactured homes

 Service areas: washington